Russia default flag

 Introduction

-Although the Constitution of the Russian Federation guarantees the freedoms of association, assembly, and expression, Russia has experienced a steady tightening of civic space since the mid-2000s.
-Legislative amendments have expanded state power to monitor, audit, and restrict CSO activity.
-A major turning points came with the adoption of the 2012 “foreign agent” law, which requires organizations receiving foreign funding and engaging in broadly defined “political activity” to register as foreign agents and comply with onerous reporting requirements, under threat of fines or suspension.
-Subsequent legislation introduced the concept of “undesirable organizations” (2015), extended the foreign agent label to media outlets and individuals (2017–2020), and culminated in the 2022 Law on Foreign Influence, which consolidated these mechanisms into a single framework.
+Although the Constitution of the Russian Federation (RF) guarantees the freedoms of association, assembly, and expression, Russia has experienced a steady tightening of civic space since the mid-2000s.
+Legislative amendments have expanded state power to monitor, audit, and restrict the activities of civil society organizations (CSOs).
+A major turning point came with the adoption of the 2012 “foreign agent” law, which required non-commercial organizations (NCOs) receiving foreign funding and engaging in broadly defined “political activity” to register as foreign agents (FAs), thereby stigmatizing such organizations as acting on behalf of foreign interests and imposing onerous reporting requirements under threat of administrative sanctions, including fines and suspension of activities.
+Subsequent legislation extended the “FA” label to media outlets and individuals (2017–2020), and culminated in the 2022 Law on Foreign Influence, which consolidated these mechanisms into a single framework.
+Almost any individual or organization may be designated as an FA, facing substantial restrictions on activities and extremely burdensome requirements.
+The laws have progressively tightened control over, and restricted the activities of, foreign NCOs operating in Russia, beginning with the introduction of the concept of “undesirable organizations” in 2015, which, in legal treatment, is equated with that of terrorist organizations.
+Foreign funding is largely inaccessible, domestic sources remain limited, and public assemblies are subject to strict notification rules and location bans.
+In conjunction with laws criminalizing “disrespect for authorities,” “fake news,” and extremism, these measures have created a highly restrictive environment for independent civic activism, human rights advocacy, and political dissent.
+As a result, Russia’s civil society sector faces severe barriers its formation, operation, and international cooperation.

 Civic Freedoms at a Glance

-Organizational Forms(1) Corporate entities, which are those where founders (participants, members) have the right to participate in their management (that is, they gain the right of membership), including consumer cooperatives, public organizations, associations (unions), political parties, and trade unions.
+Organizational Forms1) Corporate entities, which are those where founders (participants, members) have the right to participate in their management (that is, they gain the right of membership), including consumer cooperatives, public organizations, associations (unions), political parties, and trade unions.

 Registration BodyMinistry of Justice